Marshall, Texas

 Marshall is a city in the U.S. state of Texas.
 It is the county seat of Harrison County and a cultural and educational center of the Ark-La-Tex region.
-At the 2020 U.S. census, its population was 23,392.
-The population of the Greater Marshall area, comprising all of Harrison County, was 65,631 in 2010 and 66,726 in 2018.
+As of the 2020 census, Marshall had a population of 23,392.
+The population of the Greater Marshall area, comprising all of Harrison County, was 66,726 in 2018.

 Marshall and Harrison County were important political and production areas of the Confederate States of America during the American Civil War.
 This area of Texas was developed for cotton plantations.
 Planters brought slaves with them from other regions or bought them in the domestic slave trade.
 The county had the highest number of slaves in the state, and East Texas had a higher proportion of slaves than other regions of the state.
 The wealth of the county and city depended on slave labor and the cotton market.

 From the late 19th century to the mid-20th century, Marshall developed as a center of the Texas and Pacific Railway.
-After World War II, activists in the city's substantial African-American population worked to create social change through the Civil Rights Movement, with considerable support from the historically black colleges and universities in the area.
+After World War II, activists in the city's substantial African-American population worked to create social change through the civil rights movement, with considerable support from the historically black colleges and universities in the area.

 The city is known for holding one of the largest light festivals in the United States, the "Wonderland of Lights".
 It calls itself the "Pottery Capital of the World" for its sizable pottery industry.
 Marshall has various nicknames: the "Cultural Capital of East Texas", the "Gateway of Texas", the "Athens of Texas", the "City of Seven Flags", and "Center Stage", a branding slogan adopted by the Marshall Convention and Visitors Bureau.